gitacoco/data-structures/Weekly_assign_07/README.md

 ![locationTable](./image/locationTable.png)

 1. Time Table
-Remaining Issue: there are 1200 rows in my time table, but 1201 objects in my `time_merged.json`
+The returned rows of the timelist is matched to the object amount, which is 1201 objects, in my `time_merged.json`.
 ![timeTable](./image/timeTable.png)

 ### Special Thanks